 Nico Schiavone

-In 2024, I graduated Mathematics and Engineering Physics at the University of Alberta.
-I was fortunate to be advised by Xingyu Li, Frank Marsiglio, and Tian Tang.
+I am an M.Sc. graduate in CS from the University of Toronto and a B.Sc. graduate in Engineering Physics from the University of Alberta.
+I was fortunate to be advised by Sheila McIlraith, Eldan Cohen, Xingyu Li, Frank Marsiglio, and Tian Tang.

-/ uniqlo /
+uniqlo / substack

 It's Rational for AI Agents to Procrastinate